j-pohl/passenger_counting_app/README.md

 [Click here to view finished project](https://j-pohl.github.io/passenger_counting_app/)

-What I learned during this project:
+What I learned during this project (August 2021):
 - Incrementing and decrementing with Javascript
-- Storing results
+- Storing computed values and displaying them in the UI
 - Styling with background image